Olivia Palermo Looks Adorably Stunning In Schoolgirl-Style Dress & Over-The-Knee Boots

 “Blair Waldorf,” a person simply wrote, hinting at Olivia’s emulation of the Gossip Girl character played by Leighton Meester.

-The fashion influencer is one to share some of her greatest looks to her Instagram feed, and made the transition to fall this year with a few eye-popping styles.
-As The Inquisitr previously reported, Olivia looked red carpet-ready in head-to-toe MAX&Co. for Milan Fashion Week, sporting a light blue outfit and chunky boots that was both classically elegant and contemporary.
+The fashion influencer is one to share some of her greatest looks to her Instagram feed and made the transition to fall with a few eye-popping styles.
+As The Inquisitr previously reported, Olivia looked red-carpet-ready in head-to-toe MAX&Co. for Milan Fashion Week, sporting a light blue outfit and chunky boots that were both classically elegant and contemporary.